theswamis/open-source-leadership/decide.md

 # Questions
 1. How might we improve our decision making?
-2. How can we make our work more efficient?
+2. Should we make decisions faster?
+Slower?
-3. Are there gaps in our role assignments?
-Is anyone overloaded?
-Is everyone doing what they want to do?
+3. Are our decisions being made by the right people?

 # Reference